mavlink/qgc-user-guide/en/analyze_view/mavlink_console.md

   PX4 SITL and ArduPilot are not supported.

 <span></span>
-> **Tip** This is a very useful feature for developers as it allows deep access to the system while the vehicle is flying (if connected via WiFi).
+> **Tip** This is a very useful feature for developers as it allows deep access to the system.
+In particular, if you are connected via Wifi, you can have this same level of access while the vehicle is flying.

 ![Analyze View MAVLink Console](../../images/analyze/mavlink_console.jpg)